grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Requires hedge_requests_at to be set.
 Must be greater than 0.
         [hedge_requests_up_to: <int> | default = 2 ]

-        # If set to a non-zero value, it's value will be used to decide if query is within SLO or not
+        # If set to a non-zero value, it's value will be used to decide if query is within SLO or not.
         # tempo_query_frontend_tracebyid_queries_within_slo_total is incremented if query
-        # completes in duration less than value of duration_slo
+        # completes in duration less than value of duration_slo.
-        # Query is within SLO if it returned within duration_slo seconds
+        # Query is within SLO if it returned within duration_slo seconds.
         [duration_slo: <duration> | default = 5s ]
 ```